SocialFinanceDigitalLabs/rtof-data-model-tools/README.md

 There are a number of different modules involved with parsing and validating the specification, compiling the documentation website and associated outputs, creating sample data and file validators.

+The repositories are:

+1. [Data Model][rtof-spec]
+2. [Data Model Tools][rtof-tools] (this repo)

+The [Data Model][rtof-data-model] contains the actual data specification that is used by the tools to validate and transform any received data.

 The tools are mostly written in Python, and the [website][rtof-web] is powered by [Jekyll][jekyll] and [GitHub Pages][ghp].